 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us or talk to your doctor to find out what you can do to feel better.

-Amputation (am-pew-TAY-shun): Surgery to remove part or all of a limb (an arm or leg).
+Amputation (am-pyoo-TAY-shun): Surgery to remove part or all of a limb (an arm or leg)

-Biopsy (BY-op-see): Taking out a small piece of tissue to see if there are cancer cells in it.
+Biopsy (BY-op-see): The removal of small pieces of tissue to see if they contain cancer cells

-Metastasis (muh-TAS-tuh-sis): Cancer cells that have spread from where they started to other places in the body.
+Metastasis (muh-TAS-tuh-sis): The spread of cancer from where it started to other places in the body

 Orthopedic surgeon (or-thuh-PEE-dik SUR-jun): A doctor who uses surgery to treat bone and joint problems

 Orthopedic oncologist (or-thuh-PEE-dik on-KAHL-uh-jist): An orthopedic surgeon who specializes in treating cancer of the bones and joints

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.